A Little History

 Digging Up the Past, Building the Future

 In 2001 the dedication to the newly renovated and larger Reeve Memorial Union was celebrated.
 Continuing its role as the “living room on campus” the Union is buzzing with student activity during all hours of the day.
-With the staircase of the original building still intact, the first floor features the Student Leadership and Involvement office where over 150 student groups and organizations call home, Copy This!! copy center, Titan Central information desk, Mi Taza coffeehouse, University Books and More bookstore, Corner Convenience Store and the Marketplace food court.
+With the staircase of the original building still intact, the first floor features the Student Leadership and Involvement office where over 150 student groups and organizations call home, copy center, information desk, coffee house, bookstore, convenience store and food court.
 The second floor is dedicated to meeting space where some rooms are furnished with tables that are made from the glossy floor of the old bowling alley.
 The third floor houses the state-of-the-art Reeve Union Theatre which shows commercial movies, independent films, productions and lectures.
 Just down the hall is the Gail Floether Steinhilber Art Gallery where artwork from both students and select members of the community are exhibited.